 The Institute for Advanced Sustainability Studies (IASS) is organising a third international conference to contextualise discussions of “climate engineering” approaches alongside other interventions into global systems in response to climate change (www.ce-conference.org).
-CEC20 aims to bring together research, policy and civil society communities’ perspectives from around the world.
-The conference will be held in Berlin, Germany, from October 6 – 9, 2020.
+CEC21 aims to bring together research, policy and civil society communities’ perspectives from around the world.
+The conference will be held in Berlin, Germany in spring 2021.
 It will address all approaches historically aggregated under the term “climate engineering”, and additionally aims to contextualise them among other proposed responses to climate change, including mitigation, adaptation, de-growth, rewilding and ecological restoration.
 The conference aims to situate these topics within the wider context of societal transformations towards sustainability.

 The conference will address natural scientific, technical, ethical, and social aspects of these responses to climate change, via disciplinary research, interdisciplinary collaboration, and transdisciplinary engagement.